ArduPilot/ardupilot_wiki/plane/source/docs/a-high-quality-bixler-1-1-build.rst

 .. image:: ../images/Componentlayout_zpsf49f6f82.jpg
     :target: ../_images/Componentlayout_zpsf49f6f82.jpg

 -  At this point, space is becoming a concern.
+Using a smaller BEC will help you out.
 -  You will notice that we have put nothing in the nose so far, and all of our components are pretty tightly tucked under the wing.
 -  I did this so that we can utilize bigger batteries in future builds.